-Join us to critically consider the implications of policy and operational responses across a spectrum from social cohesion through to disruption of terrorist actions.
+Join us the 11-12 April to critically consider the implications of policy and operational responses across a spectrum from building social cohesion to the disruption of terrorist actions.
 Be updated on the terrorist threat and learn about the range of policy and operational responses.
-This is balanced with insights from the latest research and policy developments including the difficult challenges around countering violent extremism.
+The course includes reflection on the implications arising from the terrorist attack on the Christchurch Mosque on 15 March 2019.

 Scope and content

-The course will consider complex policy questions, including:
+The course will consider complex policy questions along the CT/CVE spectrum, including:

 What constitutes violent extremism?
 How does this interact with terrorism, criminality, radicalisation (including in prisons) and normal dissent?